pipedocs/pipedocs.github.io/content/modules/new_proc.md

 #### `configure`

 `configure` is used to declare outputs that exist as values rather than files.
-For instance, signals for downstream module behaviour can be declared using `configure`.
-Outputs declared using `configure` must be initialised with some default value.
+For instance, signals for downstream module behavior can be declared using `configure`.
+Outputs declared using `configure` must be initialized with some default value.
 (This can be the value of an existing variable or any upstream output.)
 The value of the `configure` is then changed during the course of the module.

 ```bash
 configure         <output name>        <initial value>